ibm-cloud-docs/watsonxdata/mng_capacity_newarch.md

    * **Overall Usage Metrics**: Displays total vCPUs and memory allocated, along with real-time CPU and memory consumption percentages.
    * **Dedicated**: Dedicated capacity for large workloads.
 It displays details of configured capacity pools, including vCPU and memory allocation, consumption levels, and options to manage pools (add, edit, pause, or delete).
-   * **On-Demand**: When a Spark engine is created, it automatically provides on-demand capacity—this is the default serverless option that scales resources dynamically based on workload requirements.
+   * **On-Demand**: When a Spark engine is created, it automatically provides on-demand capacity—this is the default option that scales resources dynamically based on workload requirements.
 It displays the memory consumption for your applications.

 ## On-demand Spark engine capacity
 {: #on-demnd}

-On-Demand Capacity is the default serverless execution model for Spark engines, designed to provide flexibility and simplicity without requiring upfront resource planning.
+On-Demand Capacity is the default execution model for Spark engines, designed to provide flexibility and simplicity without requiring upfront resource planning.
 When a Spark engine is created, it automatically includes on-demand capacity, enabling workloads to run.
 Resources are provisioned dynamically based on workload requirements, automatically scale them upto the maximum number of cores available for on-demand capacity within a Spark engine as specified.

 To update the On-Demand capacity quota,